-The Bear Creek Needle Felting Pillows are solid wool that is sourced locally from North Dakota farms.
+The Bear Creek Wool Needle Felting Cushions are solid wool that is sourced locally from North Dakota farms.

 The perfect work surface for your needle felting project!

 Foam felting cushions wear out fast and cause bits of foam to get stuck to your project.
 I have been contacted many times by customers that are concerned with the potential toxic chemicals that might be released from the foam while felting.
 I don’t know if we are endangered by toxic chemicals when we use one and have not fully researched this but the thought of this actually happening is a bit discomforting.
 We also should consider that we go through several foam cushions while felting and the impact that they might be having on the environment after we toss them into the garbage.